voiceittech/VoiceIt2-React-Native-Demo/README.md

 Please connect your device to your machine.
 <ul>
  <li>Android:
-  Please make sure you have the <a href="https://developer.android.com/studio/">Android developement environemnt set up</a>, and Android SDK 9 (Pie) installed.
+  Please make sure you have the <a href="https://developer.android.com/studio/">Android development environment set up</a>, and Android SDK 9 (Pie) installed.
 From the main project folder, run the applicaion by typing this in terminal/cmd

 ```
 react-native run-android
 ```

-<li>IOS:
+<li>iOS:
     Coming Soon!

  </li>
 </ul>

 ### Incorporating the Module